jagenjo/litegraph.js/guides/README.md

 The library is divided in four levels:
 * **LGraphNode**: the base class of a node (this library uses is own system of inheritance)
 * **LGraph**: the container of a whole graph made of nodes
-* **LGraphCanvas**: the class in charge of rendering/interaction with the nodes inside the browser And in ```the src/``` folder there is also another class included:
+* **LGraphCanvas**: the class in charge of rendering/interaction with the nodes inside the browser.

+And in ```the src/``` folder there is also another class included:
 * **LiteGraph.Editor**: A wrapper around LGraphCanvas that adds buttons around it.